lionelmace/ibmcloud-labs/Lab APIC.md

   ```

-### Manage your API and its data model within the Designer of API Connect
+# Step 3 - Manage your API and its data model within the Designer

 1. Launch API Connect Designer
   ```apic edit```